Quake4/MindMiner/Config.md

 ## Pools
 Pools configuration placed in Pools folder and named as pool name and config extension.

-Pools config read on each loop.
+Pools settings read on each loop.
 You may change configuration at any time and it will be applied on the next loop.
 If you delete pool config or change to wrong json format it will be created default on the next loop after your confirm and answer at console window.

 Look like this "PoolName.config.txt".